tasket/wyng-backup/README.md

  - Metadata compression

- - Simple switching between multiple archives: Choose any (dest) archive location each time you run Wyng

- - --local may also be specified & changed with most commands

  - Mountpoints no longer required at destination

+ - Simple selection of archives and local paths: Choose any local or dest each time you run Wyng

  - Multiple volumes can now be specified for most Wyng commands

  Wyng is released under a GPL license and comes with no warranties expressed or implied.

-v0.8beta Requirements & Setup
+v0.8beta1 Requirements & Setup
 ---

 Before starting: